manulorente/linux-foundation-lfs101/README.md

 chmod 440 /etc/sudoers.d/student
 ```

 That should be it.
-For the rest of this course, if you use sudo you should be properly set up.
-When using sudo, by default you will be prompted to give a password (your own user password) at least the first time you do it within a specified time interval.
-It is possible (though very insecure) to configure sudo to not require a password or change the time window in which the password does not have to be repeated with every sudo command.
+For the rest of this course, if you use `sudo` you should be properly set up.
+When using `sudo`, by default you will be prompted to give a password (your own user password) at least the first time you do it within a specified time interval.
+It is possible (though very insecure) to configure `sudo` to not require a password or change the time window in which the password does not have to be repeated with every `sudo` command.

 ### Turning off the graphical interface